This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 - ⑥ Luminescence: Unevenness or discoloration.

-- ⑦ Daily rate: Actual measurement (timegrapher is also OK).
+- ⑦ Daily rate: Actual measurement (checked with a timegrapher).

 - 8. Waterproofing: Check the display.
 Don't rely too much on older models.